VandelayUtd/VandelayUtd/README.md

-<h1>:motorcycle: Hey, I’m Drew! :detective:</h1>
+<h1>:motorcycle: Hey, I’m Drew! :dragon_face:</h1>
 I'm a Full Stack developer based out of Brooklyn, New York.
 Proficient in React, JavaScript, and Ruby on Rails with a zeal for creative problem solving.
 A problem is just progress that hasn't happened yet.
 <br><br>
 I build things or break things and make them better.
-I have over a decade of experience in the music industry and when I'm not writing code I spend a lot of time working on vintage 50cc 2 stroke mopeds, songs, cycling or hiking, and a junior film nerd.
-I approach building out an application with the same fervor and tenacity of building out a song, band, album, two stroke engine or following a trail of errors to fix a bug.
+I have over a decade of experience in the music industry and when I'm not writing code I spend a lot of time working on vintage 50cc 2 stroke mopeds, song writing, and composition.
+I approach building out an application with the same fervor and tenacity of building out a song, band, album, two stroke engine.
 <br><br>

 Code should be easily understood, efficient, fast, and designed with future modifications in mind.